LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module4/lab2.rst.txt

 #.
 Make sure you save your updated file.

 #.
 Time to test our code!
-Open another ssh session to your BIG-IP
-   platform and run the following command:
+Open another SSH session to the BIG-IP and run the following command:

    ``bigstart restart restnoded ; tail -f /var/log/restnoded/restnoded.log``

 #.
-Review the logs and make sure that it doesn't mention any error/issue in
+Review the logs to make sure there aren't any errors or issues with
    your updated file.

    ..
 NOTE::

-    Keep this ssh session open just to monitor your logs and open a new one.
+    Keep this SSH session open to monitor your logs.
-    Easier to have one window to track/monitor your logging information and use another one to update your code/send curl command
+    It's easier to have one window for logs and a separate one for issuing commands.

 #.
 You should have something like this: